hannesm/platform-blog/Signing-the-opam-repository.md

 The signature of files in opam is done on the canonical textual representation, following these rules:
-- any existing `signature:` field is removed
+- any existing `signatures:` field is removed
 - one field per line, ending with a newline
 - fields are sorted lexicographically by field name
 - newlines, backslashes and double-quotes are escaped in string literals